Check out my info graphic, and get your travelers prepared for your next tour!

 How do you handle your tip money on tour?
 I'd love to hear about it!
 Comment below, and let me know!

 Hi!
-I'm Jessica, and I have traveled the world with my students on fourteen EF Tours.
+I'm Jessica, and I have traveled the world with my students on seventeen EF Tours.
 I am a teacher and group leader, just like you!
 I hope that you find some resources on my site to help you with your next EF Tour.
 Safe Travels!